diegotorreslopez81/collect3/README.md

 ## :gear: Using Remote Server
-If you want to use an already available server instead of hosting your own you can.
+If you want to use an already available server instead of hosting your own you can just use the defaults when building the extensions and you are good to go.

-First you need to open the extension and click in the "My Storage" button, this will take you to a new page where you can manage your storage options, to add a new one you just need the server url, an alias of your choice, and then you can click the "create storage option" button.
+If you want to add another server you need to open the extension and click in the "My Storage" button, this will take you to a new page where you can manage your storage options, to add a new one you just need the server url, an alias of your choice, and then you can click the "create storage option" button.